 These include compulsive behaviors that can be noticed in people suffering from depression for the first time.
 These may include repetitive behaviors that may be linked to past traumatic experiences.
 When depressed, these behaviors often become more frequent and intense.

-Primus Incorporated offers 24 hours customized living services in Brooklyn Park, Minnesota.
+Primus Incorporated offers healthcare services in Brooklyn Park, Minnesota.
 With our goal of providing housing and support for individuals with mental and/or developmental disabilities, we help them thrive in a quality living environment.
 Call us to learn more about how we can help.